-Independent publishers could hold the key to you getting your book into print.
+An independent publisher could hold the key to you getting your book into print.
 Let’s face it.
 No matter how good a book is, writers have a tough time finding an agent.
+Some agents require you to already have an author platform, even though you’ve barely managed to finish your book.
 That’s just the reality of publishing.

 Agents only sell to New York publishers.
 If they can’t make a deal with them, they’ll shop your book to a university press.
 But don’t get your hopes up.
 The number of New York publishers and university presses continues to shrink.

 Well, sure, but going that route requires you to learn a whole lot about print-production and promotion.